 Your recovery will depend on your condition and the type of surgery you have.
 Your provider will give you specific instructions to follow.
 Here are some tips to keep in mind:

 - You may have some pain, bruising, or swelling after surgery.
 Place cold packs over the area to reduce swelling and bruising.
 To protect your eyes and skin, wrap the cold pack in a towel before applying it.

 - You may need to avoid activities that raise your blood pressure for about 3 weeks.
 This includes things such as exercise and lifting heavy objects.
 Your provider will tell you when it is safe to begin these activities again.

-- DO NOT drink alcohol for at least 1 week after surgery.
-You may also need to stop certain medicines.
+- Do not drink alcohol for at least 1 week after surgery.
+You may also need to temporarily stop taking certain medicines.